 Zoning lots without existing buildings in non-contextual districts may also face challenges developing under Quality Housing regulations.
 These tend to be irregularly shaped or sized lots, such as very deep lots or flag lots, or sites where proximity to elevated infrastructure or other physical obstructions render the existing Quality Housing envelopes unworkable.
-The resulting Height Factor buildings on these sites generally contain less housing than a Quality Housing development would have, since they have lower FARs, and they also tend to be much taller and drastically different in form than other buildings in the neighborhood.
+The resulting height factor buildings on these sites generally contain less housing than a Quality Housing development would have, since they have lower FARs, and they also tend to be much taller and drastically different in form than other buildings in the neighborhood.
 In recent years, many of New York City's most controversial developments are in this category-irregular zoning lots in non-contextual districts where constraints push development into non-contextual forms.

 To address this problem, the Proposed Action would expand applicability of flexible Quality Housing envelopes to a range of sites in height factor districts that may require that flexibility, including sites above 1.5 acres or with full-block control, sites next to elevated infrastructure, and sites that are shallow, deep, angled, or otherwise irregular.
-The Proposed Action would start with the flexible envelopes in section 23-664(c) (Alternative regulations for certain Quality Housing buildings in non-contextual districts) of the Zoning Resolution, creating new envelopes for R7-3, R8 (wide street applicability), R9, and R10 districts and providing additional height for the existing R6, R7-1, and R7-2 districts (see Table 1-6).
-The proposal would also provide a 25% bump in height for eligible sites about 40,000 square feet in lot area.
+The Proposed Action would start with the flexible envelopes in section 23-664(c) (Alternative regulations for certain Quality Housing buildings in non-contextual districts) of the Zoning Resolution, creating new envelopes for R7-3, R8 (wide street applicability), R9, and R10 districts and providing additional height for the existing R6, R7-1, and R7-2 districts (see Table 6).

-Table 1-6 Proposed Additional Height for Eligible Sites
+Table 6 Proposed Additional Height for Eligible Sites